New England Quilt Museum

-The New England Quilt Museum, founded in 1987, is located in downtown Lowell, Massachusetts and is the only institute in the Northeast solely dedicated to the art and craft of quilting.
+The New England Quilt Museum, founded in 1987, is located in downtown Lowell, Massachusetts and is the only institute in the Northeastern United States solely dedicated to the art and craft of quilting.
 It is the second-oldest quilt museum in the United States.
 It houses special and permanent exhibits, a library, a museum shop, and classrooms.
 Collections are strong in 19th century quilts, with a geographic focus on New England.

 History

 The museum opened in 1987, and was founded and staffed by quiltmakers.
 It has been since its start committed to both craft and fine arts quilts, with exhibits and classes incorporating contemporary as well as traditional fiber arts approaches.

 The museum moved into its current space in 1994, after a flood in its previous building.
 The new space, the historic Lowell Institute for Savings building, gave the museum more room for exhibits, collection storage and preparation, classrooms, a museum shop, and events.
-It is now part of the Lowell National Historical Park, which highlights Lowell's centrality to the 19th century textile trade and Industrial Revolution in the United States.
+It is located near the Lowell National Historical Park, which highlights Lowell's centrality to the 19th century textile trade and Industrial Revolution in the United States.